 How does Lindex's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Lindex Group, headquartered in Finland, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, the company has established a target to reduce its absolute Scope 1, 2, and 3 emissions by 42% by 2030, using 2022 as the baseline year.
-This commitment includes a specific goal to reduce Scope 3 emissions by approximately 30.3% within the same timeframe.
-In addition to these reduction targets, Lindex has pledged to eliminate deforestation linked to its primary commodities by no later than December 31, 2025.
-These initiatives align with industry standards for climate action and reflect Lindex's commitment to sustainability within the retail sector.
-The company's targets are consistent with the reductions necessary to limit global warming to 1.5°C, demonstrating a proactive approach to addressing climate change.
+Lindex Group, headquartered in Finland, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
+Although specific emissions data for the most recent year is not available, the company has established a target to reduce its absolute greenhouse gas (GHG) emissions across all scopes (1, 2, and 3) by 42% by 2030, using 2022 as the baseline year.
+This commitment aligns with the Science Based Targets initiative (SBTi) and is consistent with the reductions necessary to limit global warming to 1.5°C. In addition to the overall reduction target, Lindex has specifically committed to reducing its absolute scope 3 emissions by approximately 30.3% by 2030.
+Furthermore, the company has pledged to eliminate deforestation linked to its primary commodities by no later than December 31, 2025.
+These initiatives reflect Lindex's dedication to sustainability and its proactive approach to addressing climate change within the retail sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Lindex is committed to some reduction initiatives we track.
+Lindex is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.